bmbroom/rstudio-ngchm/README.md

 This [brief video](https://www.youtube.com/watch?v=DuObpGNpDhw) briefly describes the key features of the NGCHM system.
 Our [Youtube channel](https://www.youtube.com/channel/UCADGir2q8IaI9cGQuzjSL9w/videos) includes many other videos about the NGCHM system.

+## Images with Additional R Packages Preinstalled

+In addition to the base image (ngchm/rstudio-ngchm), we also provide additional images with additional R packages preinstalled:

+* ngchm/rstudio-ngchm-bioc which has the Bioconductor and TCGAbiolinks R packages preinstalled
+* ngchm/rstudio-ngchm-sc which also has the single-cell R packages Seurat and singleCellTK preinstalled

+## Versions

+The version tag on the images reflects the version number of the R system included in the RStudio container.

+New images with updated NGCHM, Bioconductor, or other packages/tools might be uploaded to Docker Hub under the same tag.
+Please tag the image with your own immutable identifier if you need a permanent reference to a specific image.

 ## Browser support

 Our goal is to support all major browsers up to a year old.